aeternity/aepp-sdk-docs/README.md

 If you have an Epoch node then you will have a public/private key generated for you.
 Wallet software will also do this.
 Each SDK also has a utility function to generate key pairs.
 TODO:(MAKE THIS TRUE).

 ### Block generation
 As with all blockchains, Æternity's transactions are demarcated by block boundaries.
-This means that for every action you make, you must wait for the transaction to be written into a block.
+This means that for every action you make, you must wait for the transaction to be written into a block before moving on and doing something else.
 We provide convenience methods which wait for a block generation event, and ensure that your transaction is now part of the permanent record.
 There still remains the possibility that the chain you have been working on will be orphaned, when the blockchain forks and the yours is the loser in an election.

 Blocks are generated *on average* every X minutes, which slows down the rate at which you can put transactions through.
 A typical interaction with the blockchain could look like this: